 Fly fisherman should carry a selection of size #10 & #8 nymph, dun and spinner patterns to match the March Brown hatch.
 The clinging nymphs will be migrating towards the shallows prior to emergence and the trout may follow.
-At theses times I have spooked my share of larger trout in the shallow riffled waters probably looking for the large clinging nymphs.
-Look for the March Brown spinners fly ing around near dusk over the riffles and faster water sections.
+During these times I have spooked larger trout in the shallow riffled waters probably looking for the large clinging nymphs.
+Look for the March Brown spinners near dusk over the riffles and faster water sections.